-Question 11.1 from the second paper of 2008 presents the candidates with a dirty CSF sample, expecting them to conclude that the EVD is infected.
+Question 11.1 from the second paper of 2008 and Question 6.2 from the first paper of 2019 present the candidates with a dirty CSF sample, expecting them to conclude that the EVD is infected.
 The most likely organisms are usually visiting skin flora, such as Staphylococcus aureus, Staphylococcus epidermidis or Streptococcus pyogenes.

 The two things one should immediately consider is

 1) Get the infected EVD out